cis110/python_book/src/penndraw.md

 ## Importing PennDraw

-PennDraw is a **library** of programs that are written in Python but does not come pre-installed with Python.
-PennDraw can be used in Python programs, but since PennDraw and Python are two separate pieces of software, we need to take manually identify PennDraw as a library we want to use.
+PennDraw is a **library** of programs written in Python but it does not come pre-installed with Python.
+PennDraw can be used in Python programs, but since PennDraw and Python are two separate pieces of software, we need to manually identify PennDraw as a library we want to use.
 We do this by **importing** PennDraw.
 Import statements, marked by the `import` keyword, signal to Python that we will be using code from an outside library in our program.
 In order to import PennDraw, all we need is the following line:

 ```python
 import penndraw as pd